mrocklin/blog/_posts/work/2016-08-15-dask-for-institutions.md

 ### How can we grow and shrink the cluster dynamically based on use?

-Alternatively, we could have a single dask.distributed deployment running 24/7 that scales itself up and down depending on current load.
-Again, this is entirely possible today if you want to do it manually (you can add and remove workers on the fly) but we should add some signals to the scheduler like "I'm under duress, please add workers" or "I've been idling for a while, please reclaim some workers" and connect these signals to a manager that talks to the job scheduler.
+Alternatively, we could have a single dask.distributed deployment running 24/7 that scales itself up and down dynamically based on current load.
+Again, this is entirely possible today if you want to do it manually (you can add and remove workers on the fly) but we should add some signals to the scheduler like the following:

+*  "I'm under duress, please add workers"
+*  "I've been idling for a while, please reclaim workers"

+and connect these signals to a manager that talks to the job scheduler.
+This removes an element of control from the users and places it in the hands of a policy that IT can tune to play more nicely with their other services on the same network.

 ### How do users manage software environments on the workers?